CASA: Cross-Attention over Self-Attention for Efficient Vision-Language Fusion: Experiments

+\myparagraph{Cross-attention layer frequency.} In \hyperref[tab:ablation-fusion]{\Cref{tab:ablation-fusion} (left)}, we report results for training \CAl from the text-only Helium1-2B model~\citep{helium} where CA layers \emph{replace} SA every \emph{n} layers, with $n = 2$ and $4$.
+Note that the \CAl results of \hCref{tab:sota-images} use $n=2$ by default.
+Reducing the number of CA layers (here, replacing SA every 4 layers instead of every 2) further shifts the efficiency–performance trade-off, providing a simple way to adapt to different compute budgets.

-Recent cross-attention VLMs \cite{liu2024streamchat} update the image embeddings by passing them through dedicated FFN layers to improve performance.
-We evaluate the benefits of this approach through a small-scale ablation with a frozen image encoder, as propagating the image tokens through FFNs substantially increases memory usage.
-As shown in Table~\ref{tab:ablation-mlp}, updating the image tokens yields slightly improved performance (about two points on reading tasks), in line with prior work~\citep{liu2024streamchat}.
-However, the additional computational and memory costs at training and inference outweigh these relatively modest gains.
+\myparagraph{Updating image tokens.} Recent CA-based VLMs \cite{liu2024streamchat} update the image embeddings by applying dedicated FFN layers to improve performance.
+We evaluate the benefits of this approach through a small-scale ablation with the image encoder frozen, as propagating the image tokens through FFNs substantially increases memory usage (\cf \hCref{tab:ca_vs_ins}).
+As shown in \hyperref[tab:ablation-mlp]{Table~\ref{tab:ablation-mlp}}, updating image tokens yields improves performance ($\approx$\!\,\,2 percents on the average performance), in line with prior work~\citep{liu2024streamchat}, but comes with significantly higher memory usage during training (\hCref{tab:ca_vs_ins}).